 #3 Lift The Car Up

 Whether we like it or not, the car needs to be lifted from time to time, even if this means that we have to contact a specialist.
 Once you lift the car, you have to pay attention to the interior details that are not visible to the naked eye.
 At this stage, it is good to inspect the tires as carefully as possible from all points of view: the links with the suspension system, the internal and external details, any alignment issues, and the contact between the tire and the rim.
-So, you need to check everything you can to make sure that the tires are in an acceptable condition.
+So, you need to check everything you can to make sure nothing can potentially affect your tires from the inside of your vehicle.

-Once you are in front of the tires of your car, you must also check the depth of the treads.
+Checking your tre treads is imperative to ensure their proper performance and estimate their service life.
 Do not skip this step in the false hope that the depth is still acceptable.
 Take a penny, if you don't have other checking tools, and insert it with the upper part into the depth of the tread (Lincoln's head must enter the tread).
 If the upper part of the head does not go into the depth of the tire, for sure you need to get a set of new tires.
 If the tire covers only a small part of Lincoln's head, you can start preparing for a new set that you will need soon.

 The idea is that you should not leave the tire depth unverified.
 The depth can be very deceiving and it may seem to you that you still have enough depth, when, in fact, the depth is much too shallow, which puts your safety on the road at risk.